matloff/regtools/README.md

 learning example).
 The predictor variables are pixel patterns in images.
 There are two schools of thought on this:

 * *One vs. All (OVA):*  We would run 10 logistic regression models, one for predicting '0' vs. non-'0', one for '1' vs. non-'1', and so on.
-For a particular image, we would thus obtain 10 estimated probabilities.
-Let i<sub>max</sub> be the image that yields the largest probability; we would then guess the digit for the image to be 'i'.
+For a particular new image to be classified, we would thus obtain 10 estimated conditional probabilities.
+We would then guess the digit for this image to be the digit with the highest estimated conditional probability.

 * *All vs. All (AVA):*  Here we would run C(10,2) = 45 logit
 analyses, one for each pair of digits.
 There would be one for '0' vs.
 '1', one for '0' vs. '2', etc., all the way up through '8' vs. '9'.
-In each case there is a "winner" for our new image to be predicted, and in the end we predict the new image to be whichever i has the most winners.
+In each case there is a "winner" for our new image to be predicted, and in the end we predict the new image to be whichever digit has the most winners.

 Many in the machine learning literature recommend AVA over OVA, on the